Skip to content

 How should I treat otitis externa?

-TOPICAL antimicrobial agents: antiseptic e.g acetic acid drops/spray, antibiotic e.g. aminoglycoside or fluoroquinolones (ciprofloxacin) drops
+TOPICAL antimicrobial agents: antiseptic e.g. acetic acid drops/spray, antibiotics, e.g. aminoglycoside or fluoroquinolones (ciprofloxacin) drops

 Steroids: topical – usually combined with the above drops.